Team

 Laurent Drouet:

-Laurent Drouet is a Scientist at the RFF-CMCC European Institute on Economics and the Environment, in Milan, Italy.
-He is a lead researcher in Low carbon pathways unit, and he is currently co-leading the development of the WITCH modelling framework.
+Laurent Drouet is a Senior Scientist at the RFF-CMCC European Institute on Economics and the Environment, in Milan, Italy.
+He is a lead researcher in Low carbon pathways unit, and he is leading the development of the WITCH modelling framework.
 His research interests include the modelling of human and environmental systems in the context of climate change, decision making under uncertainty and advances in optimization frameworks.
 He is a contributing author of the 6th IPCC assessment report.

 Leonardo Chiani: